 - For upgrades, increase the number of workers by one:

 10 workers + 1 worker = 11 workers

 - For failure tolerance, increase the number of workers by two:

 11 workers + 2 workers = 13 workers

 In total, this app workload requires 13 workers with 10 CPUs and 100 GB RAM.

 You select the CPU, memory, and disk space for the Kubernetes node VMs from a set list in the Tanzu Kubernetes Grid Integrated Edition tile.
-Master and worker node VM sizes and types are selected on a per-plan basis.
+Control Plane and worker node VM sizes and types are selected on a per-plan basis.
 For more information, see the Plans section of the Tanzu Kubernetes Grid Integrated Edition installation topic for your IaaS.
 For example, Installing Tanzu Kubernetes Grid Integrated Edition on vSphere with NSX-T.

 While the list of available node VM types and sizes is extensive, the list may not provide the exact type and size of VM that you want.
-You can use the Ops Manager API to customize the size and types of the master and worker node VMs.
+You can use the Ops Manager API to customize the size and types of the control plane and worker node VMs.
 For more information, see How to Create or Remove Custom VM_TYPE Template using the Operations Manager API in the Knowledge Base.

 Please send any feedback you have to firstname.lastname@example.org.